 What is being done to deal with potholes?

-A team of 15 council inspectors routinely check every road in Wirral on an annual basis, with some roads being inspected more frequently due to their location.
+A team of 15 council inspectors checks every road in Wirral on an annual basis.
+Some roads are inspected more often due to their location.

-The council's maintenance programme invests in our roads to fix problems with potholes and other surface issues.
+The council's maintenance programme invests in our roads.
+It fixes problems with potholes and other surface issues.

-The roads in this programme are chosen for repair after surveys have been completed and put together with reports from highways inspectors, councillors and residents.
+The roads in this programme are chosen for repair after surveys have been completed.
+These are put together with reports from highways inspectors, councillors and residents.

-Potholes can develop over a very short time and even appear between inspections, which may mean the council is not aware.
+Potholes can develop over a short time and appear between inspections.
+This means the council may not be aware of them.

 What is the schedule for filling in potholes?

-Wirral use a risk-based approach to prioritising repairs based on the use of the road and its location.
+Our annual maintenance programme aims to repair potholes and other road defects.
+We prioritise repairs based on risk, the use of the road and its location.

 How do I report a pothole?

 Please report all potholes online.
-A risk-based approach will be used to schedule repairs, but by reporting a pothole you may be telling us about one that we aren't already aware of.
+You may be telling us about a pothole that we aren't already aware of.

 Report a pothole or road damage